geometrian/violin-harmonics-chart/README.md

 - Validation by (more) musicians.
 - Adjust the colors, especially for octaves and fifths?
+- Cleanup of the LilyPond markup.
+Currently it is very verbose.
 - Conversion to LaTeX document, for better typesetting especially in the description.